vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Select data center](img/tko-on-vsphere/24.ALB-Clouds-3.png)

-5. Under the **Network** pane, choose the NSX Advanced Load Balancer management network for service engines and enter a static IP address pool for SEs and VIP, and then click **Complete**.
+5. Under the **Network** pane, choose the NSX Advanced Load Balancer management network for service engines and enter a static IP address pool for SEs and VIP, and click **Complete**.
     ![Enter network information](img/tko-on-vsphere/25.ALB-Clouds-4.png)

 6. Wait for the cloud to get configured and the status to turn green.

     ![Wait for completion](img/tko-on-vsphere/26.ALB-Clouds-5.png)

-7. To create a service engine group for Tanzu Kubernetes Grid management clusters, click on the Service Engine Group tab, under Select Cloud, choose the cloud created in the previous step, and then click **Create**.
+7. To create a service engine group for Tanzu Kubernetes Grid management clusters, click on the Service Engine Group tab, under Select Cloud, choose the cloud created in the previous step, and click **Create**.

 8. Enter a name for the Tanzu Kubernetes Grid management service engine group and set the following parameters: